sociocs/sociocs-docs/bulk-calling.md

 This option must be checked when the phone numbers in the file you're uploading already start with the country dial code (e.g., +1 or 1).

 !!!warning
-If the phone numbers in the file already have country dial code, and you don't check this box, the messages may not get delivered because we will apply country code from the "*To country code*" dropdown list.
+If the phone numbers in the file already have country dial code, and you don't check this box, the calls may not get delivered because we will apply country code from the "*To country code*" dropdown list.

-On the flip side, if the phone numbers in the file do not have country code, and you check this box, the messages may not get delivered at all because they cannot be routed to correct destination number, or they may get delivered incorrectly to recipients in the same country as the source phone number.
+On the flip side, if the phone numbers in the file do not have country code, and you check this box, the calls may not get delivered at all because they cannot be routed to correct destination number, or they may get delivered incorrectly to recipients in the same country as the source phone number.
 !!!

 #### Recipient name column header (optional)

+!!! info
+This field is used only for displaying name when looking at the call list on the "History" page.
+!!!

 Specify the column header of the recipient name column in the uploaded file.